 3. What brand of coffee does McDonald’s use?

 Surprisingly, McDonald’s coffee is gourmet.
-Gaviña is a McDonald’s coffee supplier and uses a mixture of Arabica coffee beans grown in Brazil, Colombia, Guatemala and Costa Rica.
+Gaviña is a McDonald’s coffee supplier and uses a mixture of Arabica coffee beans grown in Brazil, Colombia, Guatemala, and Costa Rica.
 McDonald’s uses a roasted mixture instead of dark roasted coffee.

 Full Details: Coffee does McDonald’s use?
 Locations and stores McDonald’s prepares fresh coffee every 30 minutes.
 You will never get coffee that has been sitting for hours or stale.
+Some coffee facts news you see very helpful.

 McDonald’s Coffee is a gourmet